Forskningsstiftelse, strategi, miljøforskning, grunnlag for god miljøforvaltning, internasjonalt forskningssamarbeid

 NIVA has extensive experience in international research cooperation with international assignments accounting for about 20% of our turnover.

 NIVA employees have professional backgrounds in a broad spectrum of disciplines including chemistry, biology, limnology, geology, hydrology, environmental technology, ecotoxicology, oceanography, geography, resource management and environmental economics.

 Innovation and business development are a strategic growth sector for NIVA with the revenue from such innovation funding research and contributing to the creation of value in society.

 Background and history

-NIVA was founded in 1958 and is now a non-profit research foundation with a board appointed by the Ministry of the Environment, the Research Council of Norway and employees.
-NIVA's Head Office is at the Oslo Innovation Centre /CIENS in Oslo, with regional offices in Bergen, Grimstad, Hamar and Trondheim, as well as a large scale research facility in the Oslo Fjord.
+NIVA was founded in 1958 and is now a non-profit research foundation with a board appointed by the Ministry of Climate and Environment, the Research Council of Norway and employees.
+NIVA's Head Office is at the Oslo Innovation Centre /CIENS in Oslo, with regional offices in Bergen, Grimstad, Hamar and Copenhagen, as well as a large scale research facility in the Oslo Fjord.

 NIVA has over 200 employees.
 Two-thirds of which have backgrounds in water sciences and over half work in research.

 NIVA has several wholly or partly owned subsidiaries.